Current Members

 Email: helingwang.med [at] gmail.com

-Heling holds a Bachelor’s degree in Medicine and a Masters degree in Oral Medicine from Jilin University, China.
+He-Ling Wang holds a Bachelor’s degree in Medicine and a Masters degree in Oral Medicine from Jilin University, China.
 During her Masters, she completed a one-year internship program at Okayama University, Japan, where she received training in microbiota, focusing her research mainly on microbiota related-diseases.
 In the Fang lab at the University of Oslo (UiO), she is focusing on mechanistic studies of Alzheimer´s disease (AD), with focus on ApoE4, NAD+, and autophagy/mitophagy.
 She will also conduct research on microbiota and AD to address related questions.
+Wang had her oral defense (viva voce) entitled ‘Pharmacological and behavioural interventions to slow down Alzheimer’s disease: Focusing on mitochondrial quality control at molecular level’ on 20 November 2024.
+She was the 2025 recipient of the prestigious nasjonalforeningen for folkehelsen postdoc fellowship (3.0 million NOK).

 Hobbies: Documentary, swimming,gourmet